My name is Guangyan Cai (蔡广彦), and I am a research engineer at SceniX, where I develop simulation engines for robotic learning systems.

-My name is Guangyan Cai (蔡广彦) and I am a third-year Ph.D. candidate in Computer Science at UC Irvine School of Information and Computer Science, advised by Prof. Shuang Zhao.
-I am interested in physics-based differentiable rendering and its applications, such as inverse rendering.
+I earned my Ph.D. in Computer Science from the University of California, Irvine, School of Information and Computer Sciences, under the supervision of Prof. Shuang Zhao.
+My doctoral research focused on physics-based differentiable rendering and its applications, including inverse rendering.

-Ph.D. in Computer Science, 2020 - Present
+Ph.D. in Computer Science, 2020 - 2025

 University of California, Irvine